snakewizardd/dda_scaffold/docs/index.md

 > **Note**: All simulations are **self-contained**.
 They come with their own environments, memory ledgers, and interaction loops.
 You do not need to configure complex external databases.

+> [!IMPORTANT]
+> **Local-Only Architecture & Model Limitations**
+>
+> This entire architecture runs **100% locally** with zero cloud dependencies.
+All simulations and experiments documented here were conducted using:
+> - **Embeddings**: `nomic-embed-text` via Ollama (768-dim vectors)
+> - **Language Model**: `GPT-OSS-20B` via LM Studio
+>
+> **DDA-X has not yet been tested on state-of-the-art (SOTA) LLMs** such as GPT-4, Claude, or Gemini.
+The cognitive dynamics, emergent behaviors, and experimental results reflect the capabilities of the local models listed above.
+>
+> However, the architecture is **easily extensible** to any OpenAI-compatible API endpoint.
+To connect to cloud providers or more powerful models, simply configure the `HybridProvider` in `src/llm/hybrid_provider.py` with your preferred endpoint URL and API key.

 ---

 ## 📜 Origin Story